-You’re wasting your time and effort if you try to have a presence in all social networks.
-Just focus on one or two social media channels suitable to your niche and where your target audience is most active.
+You’re wasting your time and effort if you try to have a presence on all social networks.
+Focus on one or two social media channels suitable to your niche and where your target audience is most active.

-Facebook and YouTube are the most popular social platforms for most Filipino adults nowadays, making them perfect for most types of audience and any niche.
+Facebook and YouTube are the most popular social platforms for most Filipino adults nowadays, making them perfect for most audiences and any niche.

-However, if you wish to target a younger audience—specifically millennials and Gen Zers—Instagram and TikTok are the best places to build a presence on.
-Being an Instagram influencer is also perfect for lifestyle-related niches, such as food, fitness, beauty, fashion, and travel.
+However, if you wish to target a younger audience—specifically millennials and Gen Zers—Instagram and TikTok are the best places to build a presence.
+Being an Instagram influencer is also perfect for lifestyle-related niches like food, fitness, beauty, fashion, and travel.

 If your niche is something more serious and professional (like business and finance), you should have a presence on LinkedIn where you share thought leadership content8.

-For influencers, experts recommend having a business account because it provides access to marketing and data analytics features, which are not offered on personal accounts.
+For influencers, experts recommend having a business account because it provides access to marketing and data analytics features not offered on personal accounts.

 You can set up your business accounts from scratch.
 But if you have existing personal accounts on Facebook, Twitter, Instagram, and/or YouTube, you can convert them into business accounts.

 Influencers are essentially content creators.
 But they don’t just publish anything on a whim.
-Every post has to be carefully planned out to maximize its reach and engagement.
+Every post must be carefully planned to maximize reach and engagement.

-You may choose to post occasionally about your personal life to add authenticity and relatability to your social platforms.
-Or you may choose not to post anything personal at all and just focus on your niche.
+You may occasionally post about your personal life to add authenticity and relatability to your social platforms.
+Or you may choose not to post anything personal and focus on your niche.

 A good rule of thumb is the 5-3-2 principle9 for social sharing.
-For every 10 posts, five of them should be curated (created by another person), three should be original, informative, and relevant content you’ve created, and two should showcase your personal life.
+For every ten posts, five should be curated (created by another person), three should be original, informative, and relevant content you’ve created, and two should showcase your personal life.

-Regardless of your social media content strategy, make sure it will help you get brand partnership opportunities in the future.
+Regardless of your social media content strategy, ensure it will help you get brand partnership opportunities.